JyotiKumari2/JyotiKumari2/README.md

 - 🌱 I’m currently learning **Springboot**

-- 💬 Ask me about **the exciting challenges I'm tackling with Java, Spring Boot, ReactJS and system design!**
+- 💬 Ask me about **the exciting challenges I'm tackling with Java, Spring Boot, ReactJS and System Design!**

 - 📫 How to reach me **jyotikm1801@gmail.com**